So -- why do most horror movies suck so damn much?

 Jump scares do not scare.
 They startle.
 Being startled is not the same thing as being scared.
 Being startled is like getting pinched -- the pain is sudden and sharp, but you forget about it immediately.
 Being scared is like getting stabbed in the gut and having the blade twirl up your intestines like spaghetti -- the pain is -- quite uncomfortable.

 I implore all of you horror filmmakers: please, for the love of Michael Meyers, keep your jump scares to a minimum.
-And if you do use them, do not make us jump because of some cat, bird, or any other nonthreatening thing.
+And if you do use them, do not make us jump because of some cat, bird, or any other non-threatening thing.
 Here's one of my favorite examples of a jump scare from Poltergeist.

 How many times have you watched a trailer for a horror film, gone to see said film, and were 100% convinced you entered the wrong theater auditorium.
-Horror trailers are notoriously misrepresentative of the the films they are supposed to be previewing, which is unfortunate for the filmmakers, because they don't have much control over how their film is marketed.
+Horror trailers are notoriously misrepresentative of the films they are supposed to be previewing, which is unfortunate for the filmmakers because they don't have much control over how their film is marketed.

 What mismarketing does is create an expectation in the audience that the film can't fulfill.
-The example that Stuckmann gives is The Babadook, and I will admit this: I did not want to see this movie after watching the trailer, because I couldn't imagined being scared of a spooky, haunted children's book and a Slenderman knockoff.
-But, I'm so glad I was convinced to give it a try, because it wasn't at all what the trailer made it out to be.
+The example that Stuckmann gives is The Babadook, and I will admit this: I did not want to see this movie after watching the trailer, because I couldn't imagine being scared of a spooky, haunted children's book and a Slenderman knockoff.
+But, I'm so glad I was convinced to give it a try because it wasn't at all what the trailer made it out to be.